-Secrets, Lies & Sadness: Laci Peterson's Murder Is Long Solved, but Here's Why the Case Won't Rest
+Why the Laci Peterson Murder Case Has Been Unable to Rest Despite Scott Peterson's Conviction - E!
+Online

 To this day, however, there are still some who are more inclined to agree with the defense's version of events—that Scott Peterson is innocent and the victim of shoddy police work and an unfair trial—then with the small solace that justice was served when he was convicted of murder.

 When he first arrived on death row, women called up to propose marriage and the letters poured in, earning him the nickname "Scotty Too Hotty."
-Peterson had always been attractive to the opposite sex—Frey wasn't the only self-proclaimed other woman to come forward—and him being a convicted murderer did nothing to dissuade a hearty faction of would-be new girlfriends.
+Peterson had always been attractive to the opposite sex—Frey wasn't the only self-proclaimed other woman to come forward—and being a convicted murderer did nothing to dissuade a hearty faction of would-be new girlfriends.

-Two avenues of appeal are open to death row inmates in California—direct appeal, based on the trial and the judge's actions during; and a habeas corpus review, a chance to introduce new evidence or other findings and information that wasn't considered during the trial in an effort to exonerate the convicted, or at least win a new trial.
+Two avenues of appeal are open to death row inmates in California—direct appeal, based on the trial and the judge's actions during the proceedings; and a habeas corpus review, a chance to introduce new evidence or other findings and information that wasn't considered during the trial in an effort to exonerate the convicted, or at least win a new trial.

-Peterson defense attorney Cliff Gardner filed a direct appeal in 2012; the California Attorney General's Office issued its response in 2015 and oral arguments before the state Supreme Court have not yet been scheduled.
-Gardner alleged that Judge Al Delucchi, who died in 2008, made questionable rulings during jury selection.
+Peterson's appellate attorney Cliff Gardner filed a direct appeal in 2012, alleging that Judge Al Delucchi, who died in 2008, made questionable rulings during jury selection.
 Moreover, Gardner's 423-page filing stated, "Before hearing even a single witness, nearly half of all prospective jurors admitted they had already decided Mr. Peterson was guilty of capital murder."

 The trial should have been moved way further out of town, Gardner continued, writing, "After the guilty verdict was announced, the 12 jurors departing to await the beginning of the penalty phase—and decide whether Mr. Peterson would live or die—were met with wild applause and cheering."

-In her 2015 response, Attorney General Donna Provenzano called Delucchi "an experienced and respected jurist" and stated that the jury had "fairly concluded that [Scott Peterson], in an unmitigated act of selfishness and arrogance, extinguished two beautiful lives."
+In her 2015 response, California Attorney General Donna Provenzano called Delucchi "an experienced and respected jurist" and stated that the jury had "fairly concluded that [Scott Peterson], in an unmitigated act of selfishness and arrogance, extinguished two beautiful lives."
 He was fueled by "selfishness, arrogance and wanderlust," Provenzano argued.

-Attorney Lawrence Gibbs, who filed the habeas corpus appeal in late 2015, announced he was retiring in March, telling the Modesto Bee that another lawyer would take over for him and the defense would stay the course.
+Attorney Lawrence Gibbs, who filed Scott's habeas corpus appeal in late 2015, announced he was retiring in March 2017, telling the Modesto Bee that another lawyer would take over for him and the defense would stay the course.
 In the habeas corpous petition, among other things, was the allegation that Richelle Nice had lied in order to get on the jury and punish Scott because she was fixated on Conner's death (she referred to the unborn child as "little man" in later interviews).
 The appeal also criticized Geragos as lead defense counsel, saying he failed to call witnesses that could have poked bigger holes in the prosecution's account (some of whom reportedly gave interviews for the 2017 A&E series), and didn't make enough of the fact that a neighbor had broken into the Peterson home in January 2003 and stole Laci's wedding dress (which was later returned to the family).

 Nice, who wrote to Peterson six times once he was on death row, insisted to the Bee in September that the story as laid out in the appeal was "not accurate."
 And she didn't write Peterson to become his pen pal, she said, but because he had never testified during the trial.